-How to tell if yogurt (yoghurt) is bad, rotten or spoiled?
+How to tell if Yogurt is bad, rotten or spoiled?

-How to store yogurt (yoghurt) to extend its shelf life?
+How to store Yogurt to extend its shelf life?

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

-How to use extra yogurt (yoghurt) before it goes bad?
+How to use extra before your Yogurt goes bad?

-How long is yogurt (yoghurt) good for when prepared in a dish?
+How long is Yogurt good for when prepared in a dish?

-Although the yogurt shelf life information provided by Eat By Date is generally reliable, individual cases will vary and our advice should be taken as a guideline and not a substitute for the advice of your qualified health care provider.
+Although the Yogurt shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
 Please eat responsibly!